 The NCWIT Collegiate Award, sponsored by Hewlett Packard Enterprise and Qualcomm, honors the outstanding technical accomplishments of college women of any year of study.
 Conferred annually, the NCWIT Collegiate Award recognizes technical contributions to projects that demonstrate a high level of creativity and potential impact.

-Applications for the 2017 NCWIT Collegiate Award now open.
+Applications for the 2017 NCWIT Collegiate Award now closed.

 A college woman may apply for the Collegiate Award if she meets the following criteria:

 - She is a member of the NCWIT Aspirations in Computing Community.

 - She is currently enrolled as an undergraduate (at a two- or four-year institution) or a graduate student pursuing a degree in computer science* at an NCWIT Academic Alliance (AA) member institution located in the United States, Puerto Rico, the U.S. Virgin Islands, Guam, or on a U.S. overseas military base.
 (View the full list of AA member institutions.)

 - She resides in the U.S. or is a U.S. citizen residing in Puerto Rico, Guam, the U.S. Virgin Islands, or on a U.S. overseas military base.